No matter how mentally healthy, resilient, or happy we are, every one of us goes through times when we need to cope with something difficult.

 The third column is your space for thinking of the things that can get in the way of your coping, like strict deadlines at work, tensions in your personal relationships, etc.

-The final column provides a space to write down how you can address these barriers to effective coping, like planning ahead to increase the chances of meeting those deadlines or attending couples counseling to address the problems in your relationship.
+The final column provides a space to write down how you can address these obstacles to effective coping, like planning ahead to increase the chances of meeting those deadlines or attending couples counseling to address the problems in your relationship.

 Substance Abuse Recovery and Relapse Prevention Worksheets